final-form/react-final-form/README.md

 A component that is given [`FieldRenderProps`](#fieldrenderprops) as props, as well as any non-API props passed into the `<Field/>` component.

+#### `format?: ((value: any, name: string) => any) | null`

+A function that takes the value from the form values and the name of the field and formats the value to give to the input.
+Common use cases include converting javascript `Date` values into a localized date string.
+Almost always used in conjunction with `parse`.

+**Note: If you pass `null` to `format`, it will override the default behavior of converting `undefined` into `''`.
+If you do this, making sure your inputs are "controlled" is up to you.**

 #### `isEqual?: (a: any, b: any) => boolean`

 [See the 🏁 Final Form docs on `isEqual`](https://github.com/final-form/final-form#isequal-a-any-b-any--boolean).